 - nail disorders such as nail bed changes, nail pain, infection and swelling of the cuticles.

-These are not all the side effects with TYKERB.
-Ask your doctor or pharmacist for more information.
+These are not all the possible side effects of TYKERB.
+For more information, ask your doctor or pharmacist.

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-You may also get side effects from the other drugs taken with TYKERB.
+You may also get side effects from the other medicines taken with TYKERB.
 Talk to your doctor about possible side effects you may get during treatment.

 General information about TYKERB

-Medicines are sometimes prescribed for conditions that are not mentioned in patient information leaflets.
-Do not use TYKERB for any other condition for which it was not prescribed.
-Do not give TYKERB to other people, even if they have the same condition that you have.
+Medicines are sometimes prescribed for purposes other than those listed in patient information leaflets.
+Do not use TYKERB for a condition for which it was not prescribed.
+Do not give TYKERB to other people, even if they have the same symptoms that you have.
 It may harm them.

 What are the ingredients in TYKERB?

-Inactive Ingredients: Tablet Core: Magnesium stearate, microcrystalline cellulose, povidone, sodium starch glycolate.
-Coating: Orange film-coat: FD&C yellow #6/sunset yellow FCF aluminum lake, hypromellose, macrogol/PEG 400, polysorbate 80, titanium dioxide.
+Inactive ingredients: Tablet Core: Magnesium stearate, microcrystalline cellulose, povidone, sodium starch glycolate.
+Coating: Orange film-coat: FD&C yellow No. 6/sunset yellow FCF aluminum lake, hypromellose, macrogol/PEG 400, polysorbate 80, titanium dioxide.